replicate/cog-runtime/README.md

 ## `cog-server`

-Go-based HTTP server that known how to spawn and communicate with `coglet`.
+Go-based HTTP server that knows how to spawn and communicate with `coglet`.

 ## `coglet`

 Python-based model runner with zero dependencies outside of the standard library.
-The same in-process API provided by [Cog] is avaaliable, e.g.:
+The same in-process API provided by [Cog] is available, e.g.:

 ```python
 from cog import BasePredictor, Input